-Students also authorize Relay to request regular reports on their employment in the school that employs them, information related to their performance and evaluation(s), and de-identified performance data on the PK–12 students in their classroom throughout their enrollment at Relay, and after they leave Relay.
+Students also authorize Relay to request regular reports on their employment in the school that employs them, information related to their performance and evaluation(s), and de-identified performance data on the PK–12 students in their classrooms throughout their enrollment at Relay and after they leave Relay.

 Directory information may be disclosed for any purpose.
 Under federal law, address information, telephone listings, and date and place of birth are also considered directory information for military-recruitment purposes.
 “Address” refers to both physical mailing address and email address.
 All other information not listed as directory information will not be disclosed.

 Currently enrolled students may refuse disclosure of this information.
 To do so, students must complete the directory nondisclosure form, which can be downloaded from Support Center.
 A hold will be placed on the release of directory information, and it will remain in effect until students file a written request to remove it.